opentensor/developer-docs/docs/getting-started/running-a-public-subtensor.md

 # Running a Public Subtensor

 You can run a public subtensor node and synchronize with the Bittensor network.
-You can run this subtensor node as either a lite node or an archive node, and connect and sync with either the Bittensor mainchain or the testchain.
+You can run this subtensor node as either a lite node or as an archive node, and connect and sync with either the Bittensor mainchain or the testchain.
 This document describes how to run a public subtensor node either by compiling the subtensor source code into a binary and executing this binary, or by using a Docker container.

 ## A public subtensor vs a local blockchain